 19. Sick masks

-Often you’ll see Japanese walking around wearing sick masks.
-This happens for a couple of reasons: 1) Either someone is sick and wants to avoid infecting others, 2) It is spring and one wants to avoid pollen.
+Reasons that Japanese wear sick masks: Either someone is sick and wants to avoid infecting others, or it is spring and one wants to avoid pollen.

 American travelers often pay a premium on travel insurance.
 World Nomads offers economic solutions for travelers who seek security and peace of mind.
 It covers 150 countries.